Ashishkumar-208/Phishing-website-URL--Detection/README.md

 ## Project Overview

-Phishing is a major cybersecurity threat where attackers create fake websites to steal sensitive user information such as login credentials, credit card details, and banking passwords.
-This project uses **Machine Learning (XGBoost)** to classify URLs as **Phishing** or **Legitimate** based only on URL features—making it fast, lightweight, and real-time.
+Phishing attacks are widely used to trick users into revealing personal information such as passwords or financial details.
+Attackers usually create fake pages that look similar to trusted websites.
+This project identifies phishing links using URL-based features without loading full web content, making it fast and lightweight.

-This project includes:
+The project includes:

-* Dataset preprocessing
+- Dataset preprocessing
-* Feature engineering
-* Multiple ML model training
-* Evaluation & selection
-* Flask deployment
-* Logging & result interpretation
+- URL feature extraction
+- Model training and comparison
+- Deployment using Flask
+- Logging of predictions

 ## 🎯Features of the Project

-* ✔ URL-based phishing detection
-* ✔ Lexical, structural, and domain-based feature extraction
+- Detects phishing URLs using URL-based characteristics
+- Extracts lexical, structural, and domain features
-* ✔ Models trained: Logistic Regression, Random Forest, XGBoost
+- Models used: Logistic Regression, Random Forest, XGBoost
-* ✔ Highest accuracy model (XGBoost) deployed
-* ✔ Real-time URL prediction through Flask
+- XGBoost selected as the final model
+- Real-time detection using a Flask web app
+- Simple and user-friendly interface
-* ✔ Logs stored for monitoring
+- Logs stored for future reference
-* ✔ Simple and clean UI for user

 ## Project Architecture